deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Statistical-Modeling-in-R.md

 [1] 0.001428571
 ```

 Since the MANOVA was significant, we performed univariate ANOVA to find responses showing a mean difference across groups, and performed post-hoc t-tests to find which groups differ.
-We calculated 7 tests, so the probability of at least one type I error is 0.3016627039.
+We calculated 7 tests, so the probability of at least one Type I error is 0.3016627.

 After the Bonferroni correction, only one p-value that had been statistically significant is still statistically significant (the ANOVA on `private` healthcare cost variable).